tarodo/clouder-weeker/README.md

-# Clouder Weeker
+# сLoudER Weeker
-Welcome to Electronic Beats Curator, the ultimate tool for electronic music enthusiasts!
+Welcome to Clouder Weeker, the ultimate tool for electronic music enthusiasts!
 Our project is designed to keep you at the forefront of the ever-evolving electronic music scene.
 By aggregating the latest tracks across various electronic genres, we ensure you have instant access to the freshest beats out there.